Marily-Vlontzou/XAI-framework-for-MCI-AD-diagnosis/README.md

 This is the repository containing the code of the experiments presented in this paper.

+You can find the preprint of the paper in [arXiv](https://arxiv.org/abs/2412.09376)

 ## Open this notebook in Google Colab:

 The notebook is too large to be displayed in Github.
 You can either download it locally or press the button to open it in Google Colab.